domchristie/get/README.md

 ## Acknowledgments

-Thanks to @samoli for getting me started with Sinatra/Ruby and for advice on structuring the project.
+Thanks to [samoli](https://github.com/samoli) for getting me started with Sinatra/Ruby and for advice on structuring the project.

 ## Licence